deeplearning4j/deeplearning4j/neural-net-builder.md

 # NeuralNetConfiguration Class:
 *DL4J Neural Net Builder Basics*

 For almost any neural net you build in DL4J the foundation is the NeuralNetConfiguration constructor.
-This object provides significant flexibility on building out almost any type of neural network structure you want to implement.
-Parameter combinations and configurations for this class define different types of neural nets such as RBMs or Convolutional to name a few.
-Below provides a brief overview of getting started with this class and key configuration parameters (aka attributes).
+This object provides significant flexibility on building out almost any type of neural network layer you want to implement.
+Parameter combinations and configurations for this class define different types of layers such as RBMs, DBNs, CNNs, Auto, etc. Below are a list of parameters with default settings:

 How to start constructing the class in Java: